STEVE FERREIRA

 Samantha

-15 September 2023"Working with Steven was not only uplifting and fun, but his great delivery of various business strategies provided immense insight into his work ethic, dedication and being a team player.
+15 September 2023"Working with Steve was not only uplifting and fun, but his great delivery of various business strategies provided immense insight into his work ethic, dedication and being a team player.
 As a lead strategist, he mentored and led a team but also fostered great relationships among various departments.
 His factual and data-driven personality should not be taken for granted."

 Mark